• Skip to primary navigation

 Tragically, in the worst cases, kids who are simply reacting to what they are being fed end up taking unnecessary prescription drugs or are sent to special schools.

-How do we feed children to prepare them succeed in school and get along in society?
+How do we feed children to prepare them to succeed in school and get along in society?
 Generally speaking, the more natural a food is, the less likely it is to cause a severe behavioral reaction.
 Keep in mind that there are plenty of individual differences in how children react to specific foods and additives.

 One family might discover that avoiding a certain additive transforms their child into a little angel, while in another family cutting out wheat may do wonders.